siberianfox/g2wiki/Tool-Selection-and-Offsets.md

 	[G49](#g49-cancel-tool-offset) | | Cancel tool offset |

 ### T Select Tool
-Select the tool using Tn, where `n` is an index into the tool table, from 1 to 16.
-Selecting a tool out-of-range will result in a T_WORD_IS_INVALID error.
+Select the tool using Tn, where `n` is an index into the tool table, from 1 to 32.
+Selecting a tool out-of-range will result in a T_WORD_IS_INVALID error (181).

 ### M6 Change Tool
 M6 moves the selected tool to be the tool in use.
 M6 does set the tool offset to the current tool G43 Pn is required (this is how Gcode works, so we did it this way, too).